stargender/stargender/README.md

 i also have identity issues and may associate myself with some characters often
 <br>
 <br>
-i'm not social nor am i talkative, so i'm not the best at keeping up with convos nor initiating them
+i'm not social nor am i talkative, i'm not the best at keeping up with convos nor initiating them
 <br>
 i don't like to talk about myself much, but be aware that i can be negative if i happen to
 <br>